 WHY IS IT A RARE EXPERIENCE?

-The Gardens, opening in summer 2013, will showcase over 250 varieties of rare, endangered, heirloom and world food plants - over 10,000 plants in all-and that's just Phase One.
+The Gardens (opened in summer 2013) showcase over 250 varieties of rare, endangered, heirloom and world food plants - over 10,000 plants in all-and that's just Phase One.
 Now, Rome wasn't built in a day.
 And we aren't promising Rome either.
 We are inviting you to experience the birth of something uniquely Canadian.
 We will offer you an experience the first of its kind in Canada.
 In our very rustic setting, you will learn about ancient plants, plants from countries all over the world, plants with crazy names, and plants from seed arks.
 You will reconnect with food.
 You will learn of the important relationship with food our society has lost and the impact it has had on us.
 But importantly too, you will learn of the challenges of food production by our farming communities, and the unique value that developing our spaces in a sustainable way can bring to our recreational experiences.

 WHY ARE WE BUILDING IT?

 It's hard to believe that almost 10% of the Canadian population lives in a food insecure household.
 It's harder to believe that right in the middle of prime farm county in southwestern Ontario that about the same percentage of residents suffer from the same insecurity.
-That means that they do not have access to or the means to provide their families with affordable, healthy, nutritious, safe, culturally acceptable, nutritious food at all times to sustain an active lifestyle.
+That means that they do not have access to or the means to provide their families with affordable, healthy, nutritious, safe, culturally acceptable food at all times to sustain an active lifestyle.
 It is often caused by lack of income.
 And we are all just one step away!
-If you experience loss of employment or suffer from lack of sustainable employment, or you experience a sudden and severe illness or accident, an unexpected legal issue, or perhaps even a natural disaster (like the tornado that devastated Goderich Ontario just 25 minutes away from here), your income can suffer an immediate impact.
+If you experience loss of employment or suffer from lack of sustainable employment, or you experience a sudden and severe illness or accident or a death in the family, an unexpected legal issue, or perhaps even a natural disaster (like the tornado that devastated Goderich Ontario just 25 minutes away from here), your income can suffer an immediate impact.
 That's when decisions have to be reached-do you pay your monthly bills? or buy healthy food?
 Lack of food education is also a risk of food insecurity and it can cross all boundaries.
 We want to fix that.

 Besides presenting food production in an exciting way that will interest visitors to the region, a goal of the Bruce Botanical Food Gardens will be to educate its guests on the issues surrounding food insecurity and teach them about sustainable production of food and the plight of the small family farm.
 We will provide new opportunities to enjoy learning about food preparation, and engagement with the arts and new cultural activities.